jazzband/django-payments/doc/modules.rst

 PayPal
 ------

-.. class:: payments.paypal.PaypalProvider(client_id, secret[, endpoint='https://api.paypal.com'])
+.. class:: payments.paypal.PaypalProvider(client_id, secret[, endpoint='https://api.paypal.com', capture=True])

    This backend implements payments using `PayPal.com <https://www.paypal.com/>`_.

    :param client_id: Client ID assigned by PayPal or your email address
    :param secret: Secret assigned by PayPal
    :param endpoint: The API endpoint to use.
 To test using sandbox, use ``'https://api.sandbox.paypal.com'`` instead
-   :param capture: A boolean parameter which tells whether to capture the payment automatically.
+   :param capture: Whether to capture the payment automatically.
 See :ref:`capture-payments` for more details.

 Example::